 Section 3.9.
 Special Meetings.
 Special meetings of the membership may be called by, or at the request of, the President or a majority of the Board of Directors of the Corporation.
 The person or persons authorized to call special meetings may set any place and time for such special meetings.

 Section 3.10.
 Quorum.
 Twelve (12) voting members, as described in Article III, which must include a simple majority of the Board of Directors, shall constitute a quorum for the transaction of business at any meeting of the membership.

 ARTICLE IV.
 OFFICERS

 Section 4.1.
 Officer's Election and Term of Office.
-The officers of the Corporation shall be a President, a President-Elect, a Secretary, a Treasurer, the Immediate Past President, and the Editor of the Iowa Bandmasters Magazine.
+The officers of the Corporation shall be a President, a President-Elect, a Secretary, a Treasurer, the Immediate Past President, and the Director of Communications.
 All officers shall be elected.
 The President-Elect will assume the office of President the year following his or her election as President-Elect.
 The Secretary shall serve a three year term.
 The Treasurer shall serve a three year term.
-The Magazine Editor shall serve a three year term.
+The Director of Communications shall serve a three year term.
 All terms of office, with the exception of the Secretary and Treasurer, shall begin upon the installation of officers at the final business meeting of the annual conference held pursuant to Article XI of these Bylaws.
 The term of office for the Secretary and Treasurer shall commence on July 1 following their election.

 Section 4.2.
 Vacancies.
 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by appointment of the then sitting directors of the Corporation.
 An officer so appointed will serve until such time as the annual election procedure of the corporation's officers can take place.